<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>The Great Barrier Reef</h2>

-<p>The <a href="https://www.gbrmpa.gov.au/the-reef" target="_blank" rel="noopener">Great Barrier Reef</a> is the largest coral reef system in the world, stretching over 2,300 kilometres along the Queensland coast and covering an area of approximately 344,400 square kilometres.
+<p>The <a href="https://www.gbrmpa.gov.au/" target="_blank" rel="noopener">Great Barrier Reef</a> is the largest coral reef system in the world, stretching over 2,300 kilometres along the Queensland coast and covering an area of approximately 344,400 square kilometres.
 It is composed of nearly 3,000 individual reef systems and 900 islands.
 Cairns is one of the main departure points for reef tours, with dozens of operators offering day trips, overnight trips, and liveaboard experiences.
 Popular reef destinations from Cairns include Green Island, a coral cay with a resort and glass-bottom boat tours; Fitzroy Island, a continental island with rainforest walks and snorkelling; and the Outer Barrier Reef, where the coral is most pristine and diverse.
 Snorkelling, scuba diving, helicopter flights, and semi-submersible tours are all available.
 The reef is home to over 1,500 species of fish, 400 species of coral, and many species of sea turtles, dolphins, sharks, and whales.</p>

 <h2>The Daintree Rainforest</h2>